-Grass grows best when it’s growing in the “pH happy zone.”
+Grass grows best when it’s in the “pH happy zone.”
 Grasses like a pH level between 6 and 7.2.
-If the soil is too acidic or too alkaline, the grass won’t thrive even if you do everything else right.
-So collect one tablespoon-size sample a couple of inches under the sod in three different places in your yard and take the three samples in for testing.
+If the soil is too acidic or too alkaline, the grass won’t thrive, even if you do everything else right.
+So collect one tablespoon-size sample from a couple of inches under the sod in three different places in your yard and take the three samples in for testing.
 Some garden centers offer the service, or search the Internet for “soil testing” to find a place to send it.

 You’re after a pH between 6 and 7.2.
-If it’s too high, you’ll treat the lawn with iron sulfate or sulfur; too low and you’ll use pelletized limestone.
+If it’s too high, treat the lawn with iron sulfate or sulfur; too low and you’ll use pelletized limestone.
 Whoever does the testing will tell you what and how much to use to fix the pH.
 Applying the treatment is as easy as walking around the yard with a spreader.

-Learn how to correct soil PH in our video tutorial.
+Learn how to correct soil pH in our video tutorial.